k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

   - Scope, holds one or more set commands like "sync" or "environment".

   - Attached, the LUs to load into the session.
-Several LUI can be specified if they are from different LUTs.
+Several LUIs can be specified if they are from different LUTs.

   - Examples: